Camera

 Next Steps

-Instead of manually calculating camera positions in code, learn how to intuitively control it using mouse and touch.
+Instead of manually calculating camera positions in code, learn how to control it intuitively using a mouse or touch.